Hello, Guiga here. Thanks for being here.

 If you don’t know me and love France, you may have seen some of my videos on YouTube or maybe read one of my blog posts about expatriation to France.

 I’m a French serial expat and also a Global Mobility professional for the past 12 years.
 And I want to help you to make your move to France as an entrepreneur happen.
 But first, let me tell you a bit more about me…

 Expatriation, I love it and for a very long time!

 Everything started when I was 7 years old!
 My best friend at the time moved from France to Casablanca, Morocco.
 I was so sad she left and our parents did everything they could to maintain our special friendship.
 So I spent about one month every summer in Morocco until I was a teenager!
 This was my first true international experience and I was hooked!

 At 15, I already wanted more international life and I went on a 3-month exchange programme to Ontario, Canada.
 The best experience ever, but my god, I struggled so much with English

-I knew I wanted to live the expat life, therefore I studies International relations and did all the internships abroad I could.
+I knew I wanted to live the expat life, therefore I studied International relations and did all the internships abroad I could.
 I lived in Dublin, Ireland, Buenos Aires, Argentina and Luxemburg.
-I lead me to find my first job in London, UK, in the relocation industry!
+It led me to find my first job in London, UK, in the relocation industry!
 I was helping people relocating all over the world for large companies and the London Olympics!
 It was such a life-changing experience for me!